DealBoxDevelopment/iOSUserPlatform/README.md

 2. get request from out db for deals of the day ( advertised business )
 3. get request from database for deals in different categories.
 4. post request to database for deals user has saved
+4. post request to database for deals user has bought
 5. get request from database for saved deals
 6. get request from db for redeemed deals (buy again)

 #### Views, View Controllers, and other Classes
 * Views